-In addition to the core faculty listed below, we have a multitude of adjunct faculty at the UAMS-NW Internal Medicine Residency.
+In addition to the faculty listed below, we have a multitude of adjunct faculty at the UAMS Northwest Regional Campus Internal Medicine Residency.

 Associate Program Director

-Dr. Assem is board certified by the American Board of Internal Medicine (ABIM) in Internal Medicine.
-She is also a member of the American College of Physicians.
+Dr. Brandon is board certified by the American Board of Internal Medicine and the American Board of Pediatrics.
+She also serves as a Fellow for the American College of Physicians.

 Larry D. Wright, M.D., FACP, AGSF